Art Scholl: Work

 Scholl came to California from Milwaukee as a young man, entered Mt.
 San Antonio College and eventually California State University, San Jose, where he earned a degree in aeronautics.
 After receiving a master's degree at California State University, Los Angeles, he taught aeronautics in San Bernardino.

 After 18 years, he decided he was stagnating and quit to become a full-time stunt pilot.

 Scholl performed across the United States and internationally from the late 1950s to the mid-1980s.
 In the mid-1960s he was a professor and head of the Department of Aeronautics at San Bernardino Valley College and an experienced pilot of midget air racers.
 He flew a pair of modified de Havilland Canada DHC-1 Chipmunk aircraft, renamed "Super Chipmunks" (FAA registration numbers N13A, N13Y) and occasionally a third aircraft N1804Q, before an estimated audience of 80 million people over 20 years and appeared in more than 200 motion picture features, documentaries and television commercials.
 The aircraft were recognizable for their red, white and blue livery and Pennzoil corporate sponsorship.

 Scholl held four FAA certificates.
 He was an Airline Transport Pilot in multi-engine land and sea planes, with commercial privileges in airplane single engine land and airplane single engine sea, helicopters, and gliders.
 He held certificates as both a flight instructor and ground instructor.
 In addition, he was also a certificated airframe and power plant mechanic with an inspection authorization.
 In 1976 Scholl earned a Ph.D. in Aviation Management.
 He taught aeronautics at San Bernardino Valley College for 18 years, eventually becoming head of the department.

 Scholl founded an aerobatics school and maintenance facility at Flabob Airport in Riverside, California.
 He converted it to a full-service fixed-base operation (FBO) when he moved it to Rialto Municipal Airport, then known as Miro Field, in Rialto, California in 1978.
 He produced several highly successful air shows at Miro Field, attracting hundreds of thousands of spectators.
-Miro Field has since been renamed Art Scholl Memorial Field in his memory.
-Scholl's company, Art Scholl Aviation, continues to operate there and offers fuel, aircraft maintenance services, and aircraft mock-ups used in film and TV production.
+Miro Field had once been renamed Art Scholl Memorial Field in his memory.
+Scholl's company, Art Scholl Aviation, relocated back to Flabob Airport shortly before the airport at Rialto closed in 2014.